EDUCATION IN THE UK

 Benefits of studying in the UK

-There are 18 UK universities ranked in the top 100 universities of the world, including Durham (QS World University Rankings 2020).
-Durham University is 7th in The Times and The Sunday Times Good University Guide 2020.
+There are 16 UK universities ranked in the top 100 universities of the world, including Durham (QS World University Rankings 2022).
+Durham University is 6th in The Times and The Sunday Times Good University Guide 2022.
 University lecturers are leaders in their fields, and prestigious Russell Group universities such as Durham University use a progressive, research-led approach.
-18 of Durham University’s subjects are ranked in the top 100 in the world with ten subjects featuring in the world top 50 (QS World University Rankings by Subject 2019).
+90% of subjects at Durham University are ranked in the UK top 10 – Complete University Guide 2022.

 Long history of success